Pongpisit-Thanasutives/LyricsX/README.md

 # LyricsX
-LyricsX is an individual project created by a programmer having a sense of humor
+LyricsX is an individual project created by a programmer having a sense of humor.